zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-chromebook-2/index.md

 ## Firmware

 This device uses [Das U-Boot](http://www.denx.de/wiki/U-Boot) to boot the system.
-You can find the source in the [Chromium OS u-boot git tree](https://chromium.googlesource.com/chromiumos/third_party/u-boot/+/firmware-pit-4482.B) in the `firmware-pit-4482.B` branch.
+You can find the source in the [ChromiumOS u-boot git tree](https://chromium.googlesource.com/chromiumos/third_party/u-boot/+/firmware-pit-4482.B) in the `firmware-pit-4482.B` branch.

 There is also firmware in a custom embedded controller (which handles things like the keyboard), but we won't cover that here as you generally should not need to modify that.
-You can find the source in the [Chromium OS ec git tree](https://chromium.googlesource.com/chromiumos/platform/ec/+/firmware-pit-4482.B) (in the pit firmware branch).
+You can find the source in the [ChromiumOS ec git tree](https://chromium.googlesource.com/chromiumos/platform/ec/+/firmware-pit-4482.B) (in the pit firmware branch).